ubarsc/rios/doc/source/concurrency.rst

 * ECS.Client.register_task_definition
 * ECS.Client.run_task

-The ECSComputeManagerMgr subclass provides some helper functions to generate the extra params dictionary for the most obvious configurations.
+The ECSComputeWorkerMgr subclass provides some helper functions to generate the extra params dictionary for the most obvious configurations.
 In particular, there is :func:`rios.computemanager.ECSComputeWorkerMgr.makeExtraParams_Fargate`, to support using Fargate ECS cluster launch type, and